 Website: The Fantastic Mr Franks

-Special thanks to Sarah Auld, Louisa Bailey and Luminous Books, David Batchelor, Book Works and Eastside Projects, Jonathan Bryan, Henry Cooke, Gavin Everall, Dora García, Simon Goode, Kit Hammonds, Mat Jenner, James Langdon, the London Centre for Book Arts, LUX, Poppy Moroney, Katrina Palmer, Holly Pester, Kate Phillimore, George Polke, Carrie Rees and all at Rees & Company, Hannah Rickards, Jane Rolo, Paul Sammut, Camilla Wills, Caroline Woodley and Ira Yonemura.
+Special thanks to Sarah Auld, Louisa Bailey and Luminous Books, David Batchelor, Book Works and Eastside Projects, Jonathan Bryan, Henry Cooke, Gavin Everall, Dora García, Simon Goode, Kit Hammonds, Mat Jenner, James Langdon, Andrew Lewis, the London Centre for Book Arts, LUX, Poppy Moroney, Katrina Palmer, Holly Pester, Kate Phillimore, George Polke, Carrie Rees and all at Rees & Company, Hannah Rickards, Jane Rolo, Paul Sammut, Camilla Wills, Caroline Woodley and Ira Yonemura.

 We wholeheartedly support the boycott of Amazon.
 Learn more here.